jonathantompson/jtorch/README.md

 The following stages have partial implementations:
 - JoinTable --> Only joins along the top most dimension are allowed for now
 - Transpose --> Just a pass through stage.
 Again, it just points to the previous stage's output.
+- Concat --> We can only concatenate along the outer dimension for now.
+- Narrow --> We can only narrow along the outer dimension for now.

 **Compilation Overview**
 ------------------------

-Building jtorch uses Visual Studio 2012 on Windows, and cmake + gcc 4.7 (or greater) on Mac OS X (note: the CMakeLists need updating, but shouldn't be too hard).
-I have also built on clang and gcc on Ubuntu 14.04, but I don't supply the build files.
+Building jtorch uses cmake + Visual Studio on Windows, and cmake + gcc 4.7 (or greater) on Mac OS X (not tested recently) and Linux (tested recently).
 The only dependencies are the OpenCL drivers / SDKs for your desired OpenCL compute plateform and clBLAS.
 See <https://github.com/clMathLibraries/clBLAS> for more details (also for clBLAS I have a "Compiling_clBLAS.txt" helper if you get stuck).

-VS2012 and cmake expect a specific directory structure:
+On windows, the cmake scripts expect a specific directory structure:

 - \\jtorch\\
 - \\clBLAS\\

 So jtorch and clBLAS must exist at the same directory level.

-** Build and run jcl (an internal project) **
+** Build and run jcl and the tests **
 ---------------

 ### Windows: